writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 ~~~~~~~~~~~~~~~~

 -  Snacks are provided for you on conference days.
--  Coffee, tea, and water are always available in the Crystal Ballroom.
+-  Coffee, tea, and water are always available in the Library/Astoria Room.
 Bring a water bottle to make it easier for you to stay hydrated.
 -  Food is available in restaurants in and around Revolution Hall. `Explore Portland's amazing food scene <https://www.writethedocs.org/conf/portland/2023/visiting/>`__.
 Invite someone you just met to join you!
 If you are invited to dinner, say yes!
 Making connections over dinner is a great way to get to know more people.

 Where should I sit?